TL;DR

 The New Reality: Understanding the Risks in Modern Britain

-To build an effective shield, you must first understand what you're shielding against.
+To build an effective shield, you should consider whether you may need to first understand what you're shielding against.
 The landscape of personal risk in the UK has shifted, and awareness is the first step towards proactive protection.

 The Uncomfortable Truth: The Rising Tide of Serious Illness

-While medical advancements mean survival rates are better than ever, a diagnosis is just the beginning of a long journey.
+While medical advancements mean survival rates are different from ever, a diagnosis is just the beginning of a long journey.
 The financial implications can be devastating:

 - Income Shock: Extended time off work can mean a significant drop in earnings, especially for the self-employed or those on zero-hours contracts.